F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 END
 ```

-The list of valid exception names can be found in the [documentation](https://www.postgresql.org/docs/current/errcodes-appendix.html).
+The list of built-in exception codes can be found in the [documentation](https://www.postgresql.org/docs/current/errcodes-appendix.html).
 The most common exceptions are:

 - `P0001`, `raise_exception`: A user-raised exception that does not specify the SQLSTATE.
 - `00000`, `successful_completion`: The normal completion of a statement.
 No exception should ever be raised with this SQLSTATE.

+Apart from the built-in codes, we can introduce our own.
+They have to be five characters long and start with a letter.

 The `<exception handling>` part can be any valid PL/pgSQL code.
 It can contain multiple statements and can be nested.